gitjuzer/AFP-ENG-2018/Functional specification.md

 #UI plans
 1.ScoreBoard is displayed once player(s) finished the certain level in the game
+2. 3 difficulty level is diplayed with 3 different colored layers one on top of the other
 =======
 Team of developers already divided tasks, so each of us has their own job to do.
 We have additional developer, that joined our team on 14th of Nov 2018.